$125 off any CGM Plan. Use code WINTER125

 a woman sitting on her bed

-We know that sleep is important for overall health, but does the amount of sleep you need vary between men and women?
-It turns out the answer is more complicated than a simple yes or no.
+We know that sleep is important for overall health, but does the amount of sleep men and women need vary?
+The answer is more complicated than a simple yes or no.

-A lack of sleep can affect your mental health, energy levels, and overall wellness.
+A lack of sleep can affect your mental health, glucose regulation, energy levels, and overall wellness.
 So, getting enough sleep for your unique body is critical.

-While there is little evidence to suggest that all women need more sleep than men across the board, there are certain factors affecting some women that may cause them to need more sleep or be at higher risk for not meeting their sleep needs.
+While there is little evidence to suggest that all women need more sleep than men, some research does suggest that women could benefit from some more shut-eye.
+Certain factors affecting some women may cause them to need more sleep or be at higher risk of not meeting their sleep needs.

-That’s why in this article, we’ll be covering some of the factors that impact women’s health and sleep needs, plus a few tips for getting better sleep.
+Read on to learn more about a few factors that impact women's health and sleep needs, plus get a few tips for better sleep.

 Why Might Women Need More Sleep than Men?

-While women do not innately need more sleep than men, there are some reasons why women may need a little extra sleep or may be at higher risk for not meeting some of their sleep needs.
-These factors include things like hormones, menstruation, pregnancy, and social factors.
+While women do not innately need more sleep than men, there are a few reasons why women may need a little extra sleep or may be at higher risk for not meeting some of their sleep needs.
+These factors include things like

-But before we get into it, it’s important to note that experiencing disrupted sleep or irregular sleep patterns due to these factors does not necessarily mean that women need more or longer sleep.
-It’s more about finding what works best for you, but when in doubt, be sure to consult a trusted healthcare provider.
+But before we get into the details, remember that experiencing disrupted sleep or irregular sleep patterns due to these factors doesn't necessarily mean that all women need more or longer sleep—or that they all need the same amount.
+It's more about finding what works best for you, but when in doubt, consult a healthcare provider.

 Here are a few of the factors that may affect women's sleep: